-The scheme will re-open in December 2017, with an application deadline of March 2018.
+The scheme has an application deadline of 12 March 2018.
 Veterinary undergraduate students are encouraged to seek a suitable supervisor as early as possible so that they can start to develop an application for the program.
-A list of potential supervisors will be available from your local champion for the scheme in December 2017 (please see below for contact details of local champions).
+Students should contact potential supervisors before they start to develop an application to discuss possible projects.
+A list of potential supervisors is available from your local champion (please see below for contact details of local champions).
 Veterinary undergraduates are also welcome to apply with supervisors that are not on this list.
 The next cohort of students will commence projects in summer 2018.

-The application form for the 2018 round will be available here in late 2017.
+The application form for the 2018 round can be downloaded here.

 For more information, please contact Professor Linda Wooldridge (email@example.com), or your local champion for the programme: